gvvaughan/specl/doc/specl.md

-Prior to the introduction of `a_permutation_of`, `all_of` was the nearest equivalent functionality - but `all_of` will not complain if `elements` has even more elements than what it `should_contain` at the time of comparison.
+Prior to the introduction of `a_permutation_of`, `all_of` was the nearest equivalent functionality - but `all_of` will not complain if `elements` has even more elements than what it `to_contain` at the time of comparison.

 ### 2.8.
 Custom Matchers